FabioFelipeSantos/FullStack-Studies/Front-end - CodeCademy/01 - Welcome to Frond-end path.md

 **The server** is a specialized computer connected to a network which provides, or "serves up", resources or services.
 It has the logic to receive and to send back the data needed by the browser.

-The internet follows *protocols* or *rules*
+The internet follows *protocols* or *rules* that govern the format of data sent over the internet

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTIyODM2OCwxNzIyNjE1NjA2LDM3Mj
+eyJoaXN0b3J5IjpbLTQwNzU1NjExNywxNzIyNjE1NjA2LDM3Mj
 E1MjQyMywtNDIzOTE5ODUxLC0xNDQ0NzMyNTc0LDEwMzIzMjY1
 ODldfQ==
 -->